Analysis | Bogus ‘vote fraud’ claims proliferate on social media

 — Trump, in a tweet

 “Last night I was leading, often solidly, in many key States, in almost all instances Democrat run & controlled.
 Then, one by one, they started to magically disappear as surprise ballot dumps were counted.
-VERY STRANGE, and the “pollsters” got it completely & historically wrong!”
+VERY STRANGE, and the ‘pollsters’ got it completely & historically wrong!”

 — Trump, in a tweet